Below is a list of some of our favorite activities on water conservation and related topics to that can be used in or outside of the classroom.

 Resource conservation

-• How much water do you use
+- How much water do you use?

 Estimate your home water use.
-The interactive, online water calculator from Home Water Works shows you where you could be more efficient and offers simple tips that save water and energy.
+The interactive, online water calculator from Home Water Works shows you where you could be more efficient and offers simple tips that save water and energy. - Meter and leak hunt

 Decode your utility usage and learn ways to conserve by going on a meter and leak hunt.
-This hands-on STEM activity is available in Spanish and English from STEM HERO.
+This hands-on STEM activity is available in Spanish and English from STEM HERO. - Drop in the bucket

 This interactive, online lesson from Project WET guides upper elementary and middle school students through calculating the amount of fresh, drinkable water on the planet.